-baked shrimp scampi in a bowl on top of orzo pasta and sprinkled with parsley
+baked shrimp scampi served over orzo pasta and garnished with fresh parsley

 Baked Shrimp Scampi Ingredients